DJ Cobalt 60: Why do you love creating art and considering the role it plays in your work what does the female form mean to you?

 DJ Cobalt 60: I find it difficult to categorize your art, so much of it is dictated by the way others react to it, it almost seems to be a study in anthropology.
 The artist who I would compare you most to is film director Abbas Kiarostami, your art can be simple and yet have several different layers of complexity, you put so much of yourself in it that reality and fiction became so intertwined it’s hard to tell where you end and the other begins.

-I think you’re saying that I have multiple audiences on a multitude of platforms with layered perceptions.
+Lindsay Dye: I think you’re saying that I have multiple audiences on a multitude of platforms with layered perceptions.
 I agree that there are layers, and I purposely don’t over explain my work to the point where nothing is left to the imagination; for example, I don’t ever publicize my ‘cam name.’
 I know people have found me, but I’m not supplying anyone with a live stream besides clientele that are within the cam world.
 The same way I don’t publicize my real name in a chatroom to promote my artwork.
 For now, the separate worlds add to the various levels of understanding and awareness spanning floating groups of spectators that may or may not merge.

-Fiction also leans on superficial elements like nightclub lighting on my cam set or hiring a bouncer to pat you down at a show; when the work involves actors and elaborate set-ups, the messages can get lost but audiences are generally pleased with the novelty of the interaction.
+Fiction also leans on superficial elements like nightclub lighting on my cam set or hiring a bouncer to pay you down at a show; when the work involves actors and elaborate set-ups, the message can get lost but audiences are generally pleased with the novelty of the interaction.
 I question also if fiction is the right word.
-I think the general public is used to being lied to by white men on mainstream media, so sincerity and candidness coming from a half-naked woman is absurd.
+I think the general public is used to being lied to by white men on mainstream media, so sincerity and candidness from a half-naked woman is absurd.

 DJ Cobalt 60: For example when you began cam modeling you noticed that there was poetry to be found in the live streams of other cam models and decided to compile images from these streams into what eventually become your book “Camgirls” then all of sudden you had people trying to blackmail you with photos of your own cam model sessions and in a move of pure genius and one I strongly admire, you turned the tables on them by selling the images as limited edition prints known as the “Buy Me” series.
 In your opinion what makes something art?